 What Are the Decline Push Ups Benefits?

 Decline push ups offer many health and fitness benefits.
 But perhaps the most apparent one is that they work the entire chest area.
-Specifically, they emphasize the upper chest because of your body’s position, but your mid and lower chest also get a sufficient stimulus.
+Specifically, they emphasize the upper chest because of your body’s position, but your mid and lower chest also get a solid workout.

 Benefits of Decline Push Ups